 Help us create something beautiful

 As you can imagine this is an enormous undertaking, but the end result will be truly spectacular.
-Dominique will be at Cotehele on 30 June and 1 July and would love your help with the garland preparation between 12 and 3pm each day; cutting out the flowers for use in the artwork and other displays around the property.
+Dominique and our volunteers will be leading #cutflowersforcotehele workshops on Wednesdays and Fridays throughout the summer and would love your help with the garland preparation between 12 and 3pm each day; cutting out the flowers for use in the artwork and other displays around the property.